Undline/UndChain/readme.md

 ---

-# What is UndChain?
+# What is Modulr?

-UndChain is a PoU (Proof of Utility) blockchain; that can best be thought of as a decentralized cloud service in which anyone can participate.
+Modulr is a PoU (Proof of Utility) blockchain; that can best be thought of as a decentralized cloud service in which anyone can participate.
 There are three different utilities that can be performed on the network, that work together to create similar functionality as conventional cloud service providers.

 1. **Computation** - The thought behind this function would be items that either are too complex for a ordinary machine to complete in a reasonable amount of time (training AI models, 3D rendering or DNA sequencing) or something that requires modifying data that must be shared with a group (think servers).

 2. **Storage** - In order to compute you must have access to data to compute on.
-UndChain has storage built into it's language so you don't have to use another service.
+Modulr has storage built into it's language so you don't have to use another service.
 This allows for things such as databases and the ability to store large AI models.

 3. **Access** - This is a functionality that will be expanded more in the future, but for now think of this as the ability to have access to specialty equipment in a specific location such as linking two or more users together, surrogates or VPN like services.
 When fully realized it is meant to replace the IP protocol by enable secure communications that are digital signed from the source.